 Simplified Issue Whole Life Insurance

-Most seniors (roughly 90%) qualify for the less expensive, no exam, simplified issue whole life that has full, immediate lifetime benefits.
-These policies are called level benefit whole life insurance.
+Most seniors (roughly 90%) qualify for the less expensive, no exam, simplified issue whole life with full, immediate lifetime benefits.
+These policies are called level benefit whole life insurance coverage.

-If you need a policy under $50,000 for final expenses, this is going to be the most popular and frequently purchased senior life insurance product you can purchase.
+If you need a policy up to $50,000 for final expenses, this is going to be the most popular and frequently purchased senior life insurance product.

 Why?

 Remember when I said that smaller policy amounts were available?
-The example above was $2000.
+Some companies will offer amounts as low as $2000.
 This is why this product tends to hit the home run for burial, funeral or final expense insurance.

 Finding permanent insurance in smaller amounts keeps the cost down for those who really don’t need a “beefier” policy.